adamoshen/cbspeeches/docs/01-get-country.md

   rows_update(author_affiliations, by="author")
 ```

-Two speeches remain with missing values for author and institution.
-These missing values can be
+Two speeches remained with missing values for author and institution.
+These missing values were
 filled in as follows: